L0rdS474n/council-of-bots-rs/README.md

      - Must compile the whole workspace.
      - Must pass the test suite.
    - If a commit breaks the build, the next change must first fix it.
+   - A red GitHub Action run means work stops until the failing check is fixed (rerun `cargo fmt --all --check`, `cargo clippy --all-targets --all-features -- -D warnings`, and `cargo test --workspace` locally and push the repair).

 4. **Tests required**
    - New behaviour or changed behaviour should come with tests.